I-20 Process for New Students

 Upon completion of this review, you will receive a second email detailing the next step.
 Due to the high volume of requests, email or phone call inquiries asking for confirmation that the CFR was received cannot be answered.
 If you send an email and receive an automatic email response, please do not respond to the automatic email.

-Step 3 - Request for Student Form (SF)
+Step 3 - Request for I-20 Application

-The SF will be reviewed for accuracy.
+The I-20 Application will be reviewed for accuracy.
 Upon completion of this review, the student will receive an email when the I-20 is being issued.
 I-20s are sent by express mail for students present outside the United States and by regular postal mail for students residing in the United States, if the department has not requested to pick it up.
-Due to the high volume of requests, email or phone call inquiries asking for confirmation that the SF was received cannot be answered.
+Due to the high volume of requests, email or phone call inquiries asking for confirmation that the I-20 Application was received cannot be answered.
 If you send an email and receive an automatic email response, please do not respond to the automatic email.

 Step 4 - Issuing and mailing of the I-20

-The I-20 will be generated once your ISA has verified all of the following: Admission in the university records system, receipt of I-20 request from the academic department, receipt of CFR, proof of funds and receipt of the SF.
+The I-20 will be generated once your ISA has verified all of the following: Admission in the university records system, receipt of I-20 request from the academic department, receipt of CFR, proof of funds and receipt of the I-20 Application.
 You will receive an email when the I-20 is being processed.
 Once the I-20 is ready for shipping, you will receive an email giving the express mail tracking number (only if you are outside of the United States).
 You can generally expect to receive the I-20 within 3 to 5 business days from the receipt of the tracking number.
 Once you have the admission letter and I-20, you may then schedule an appointment to apply for your F-1 visa.

 Please note that ISS does not mail admission letters.
 The admission letter will be mailed to you directly from either the academic department (graduate students) or the Office of Admissions (undergraduate students).